rudidude86/gura-lang.github.io/documents/Data-Type.md

 * `number`

+  This is a Primitive Data Type.

   A number literal without any suffix instantiates a value of `number` type.

         3.14  1000  1e3  0xaabb

 * `string`

+  This is a Primitive Data Type.

   A string literal without any suffix instantiates a value of `string` type.